2023 Clemson Tigers football team

-The 2023 Clemson Tigers football team will represent Clemson University as a member of the Atlantic Coast Conference (ACC) during the 2023 NCAA Division I FBS football season.
-The Tigers are expected to be led by Dabo Swinney, in his 16th year as Clemson's head coach.
-On the field, the team is expected to be led by sophomore quarterback Cade Klubnik who was rated by Rivals.com as the No. 3 player in the 2022 college football recruiting class.
+The 2023 Clemson Tigers football team represented Clemson University as a member of the Atlantic Coast Conference (ACC) during the 2023 NCAA Division I FBS football season.
+The Tigers were led by Dabo Swinney, in his 16th year as Clemson's head coach.
+On the field, the team was led by sophomore quarterback Cade Klubnik who was rated by Rivals.com as the No. 3 player in the 2022 college football recruiting class.

 Clemson was ranked ninth by Rivals.com in the 2023 college football recruiting class.
 Notable players committing to Clemson in the 2023 class include defensive tackle Peter Woods and defensive lineman Vic Burley.

-The Clemson football team plays its home games at Memorial Stadium in Clemson, South Carolina.
+The Clemson football team played its home games at Memorial Stadium in Clemson, South Carolina.

+Head coach Dabo Swinney became the winningest coach in program history after upsetting Notre Dame, 31–23, on November 4.
+With the win versus Notre Dame, Swinney surpassed Frank Howard in program wins with 166.

+The Clemson Tigers football team drew an average home attendance of 81,334 in 2023, the 14th highest in college football.